Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: DISCUSSION

-Based on the simulation study in Section~\ref{sec:sim} and out-of-sample performance on held out estimates in Section~\ref{sec:results}, neither PRLN nor the tract-level model performed uniformly superior than the other.
-The tract-level model performed the best in the middle and far right tail of the distribution, with PRLN typically performing better elsewhere.
+Based on the simulation study in Section~\ref{sec:sim} and out-of-sample performance on held out estimates in Section~\ref{sec:acs.test}, neither PRLN nor L-PRLN performed uniformly superior than the other when L-PRLN was restricted to a subset of available estimates.
+L-PRLN performed the best in the middle and far right tail of the distribution, with PRLN typically performing better elsewhere.
 This is likely due to how informative the Dirichlet prior is on the knot probabilities.
-As noted in in Section~\ref{subsec:priors}, a more informative prior was necessary in this case to help facilitate HMC.
-In particular, note that for some Census tracts, the bin estimate for one or more income categories is zero.
-Without an informative prior, these probabilities will be estimated to be close to zero and the HMC sampler will go into the extreme tails of the transformed space, causing numerical and sampling problems.
+As noted in Section~\ref{subsec:priors}, a more informative prior was necessary in this case to help facilitate NUTS.
+In particular, note that for some census tracts, the bin estimate for one or more income categories is zero.
+Without an informative prior, these probabilities will be estimated to be close to zero and NUTS will go into the extreme tails of the transformed space, causing numerical and sampling problems.
 The informative prior regularizes those estimates away from zero and prevents the computational problem.
-This leads to a loss of predictive accuracy, although this is reflected in the uncertainty estimates that are provided by the tract-level model.
-Further, note the knots in the tract-level models are set equal to the boundaries defining the bins for the bin estimates.
+This leads to a loss of predictive accuracy, although this is reflected in the uncertainty estimates that are provided by L-PRLN.
+Further, note the knots in L-PRLN are set equal to the boundaries defining the bins for the bin estimates.
 This is done for computational convenience but is not necessary.
-Indeed, knot selection is a potential avenue for improving the tract-level model.
+Indeed, knot selection is a potential avenue for improving L-PRLN.
 Naively, it seems as though spacing the knots roughly equally in the quantile domain would alleviate the problem with probabilities being estimated close to zero, and improve the quality of the model.
 In model fits not reported here, we found that this degrades model performance despite the looser priors, suggesting that there are other factors important for knot selection.
 The number and spread of available tract-level estimates should fundamentally constrain the optimal number and placement of the knots in some way, but precisely how is an area of future research.

-The nested model represents an attempt to improve on the tract-level model by bringing in PUMS observations to help fill in the income distribution.
-There are two natural ways to use the PUMS to improve the model.
-The first way is to center the tract-level distributions on a PUMA-level distribution in some fashion.
-This should work well if tract-level distributions are similar to the PUMA-level distribution.
-Unfortunately, it does not appear to hold in the case of the income distribution -- see Appendix~\ref{app:pumavstract} for further discussion.